In this Introduction to Cannabis Tinctures we will explain what cannabis tinctures are, how they work, and what kinds are available.

 With so many cannabis products to choose from, it can be hard to decide what to purchase.
-Some people prefer flower, others edibles or topicals, and some enjoy the benefits of tinctures.
-Tinctures have been around in medicine for a very long time, but what are tinctures, how are they different from cannabis oils, and are they right for you?
-Today we’re answering all of these questions so you can make the best informed decision about whether or not tinctures are a good choice for providing relief to your medical condition.
+Some people prefer flower while others may prefer edibles or topicals.
+Many people enjoy the benefits of tinctures.
+Tinctures have been around in medicine for a very long time.
+Our introduction to cannabis tinctures covers what tinctures are.
+We’ll also discuss how they’re different from cannabis oils.

-Cannabis tinctures are cannabis concentrates, extracted from the cannabis flower, and infused into an alcohol.
-Tinctures themselves are not just used in cannabis medicine, but also modern pharmaceutical medicine and traditional medical practices.
-Tinctures are simply a medicine made by dissolving any sort of drug in alcohol.
-Because of the ease of this process of dissolving a drug into alcohol, cannabis tinctures were one of the most common forms of cannabis medicine used by patients in the United States, before cannabis became illegal.
+Cannabis tinctures are cannabis concentrates.
+They get extracted from the cannabis flower and infused into an alcohol.
+Tinctures themselves are not just used in cannabis medicine.
+They’re also used in modern pharmaceutical medicine and traditional medical practices.
+Tinctures are a medicine made by dissolving any sort of drug in alcohol.
+Because of the ease of this process, cannabis tinctures were one of the most common forms of cannabis medicine in the United States.
+That is, before cannabis became illegal.

 Tinctures are typically consumed sublingually, by dropping them under your tongue.
-This allows the cannabinoids like THC or CBD, to be absorbed and distributed directly into your bloodstream instead of needing to be processed through your liver and digestion system like with edible forms of cannabis.
-Because tinctures skip the digestion process, the onset of effects is usually much quicker, averaging within the first hour of consumption, to as early as 15 minutes after your first dose.
+This allows the cannabinoids, like THC or CBD, to be absorbed and distributed directly into your bloodstream.
+This skips the need to be processed through your liver and digestion system like with edibles.
+Because tinctures skip the digestion process, the onset of effects is usually much quicker.
+It averages within the first hour of consumption, to as early as 15 minutes after your first dose.

 This rapid onset of effects is one of the benefits to choosing tinctures over other cannabis products.
 They’re also easier to measure the dose than cannabis flower since they come in bottles with measured droppers, to make sure you get an accurate dose every time.
 Another benefit to tinctures is how discrete they are to consume.
 Most bottles are small enough to fit in your pocket or purse, making them convenient to carry with you.
 All it takes is a quick drop under the tongue with the dropper and you’re covertly on your way to symptom relief, without any smoke or other accessories required.